dpark6060/GRP-13/grp13_container_export/README.md

 # Workflow

 1. User creates a destination project and enables gear rules.
 Importantly, GRP-3 should be enabled to parse the de-identified DICOM headers.
+Further, the permissions on this project should be restricted until the user exporting the project has reviewed this project (after gear execution).
 1. GRP-7 is used to modify container metadata in preparation for export
 1. User runs this analysis gear at the project, session, or subject level and provides the following inputs: